 ALP not only creates libraries; it also stays in touch with our African partners to be sure the libraries are working effectively.
 And when possible, helps make them even better.
 On a recent trip to Lesotho, Amy Jo Carson and Ashley Kahn found a fun way to reorganize one library and celebrate literacy in the community.

 One of the libraries we visited was to the Kick 4 Life’s Hope Community Center.
 Kick 4 Life is a football club dedicated to social change through HIV/AIDS education and care, sport, and a thriving social enterprise.

-The library had been housed in one of their conference rooms, but was not being utilized to its full potential.
-We decided to host a library reorganization party for community, the members and the Kick 4 Life Academy boys.
+The library had been housed in one of their conference rooms but was not being utilized to its full potential.
+We decided to host a library reorganization party for the community, the members and the Kick 4 Life Academy boys.